apache/drill/_docs/connect-a-data-source/plugins/110-s3-storage-plugin.md

 ---
 title: "S3 Storage Plugin"
-date: 2018-06-21 23:25:26 UTC
+date: 2018-06-21 23:39:47 UTC
 parent: "Connect a Data Source"
 ---
 Drill works with data stored in the cloud.
 With a few simple steps, you can configure the S3 storage plugin for Drill and be off to the races running queries.

 Drill has the ability to query files stored on Amazon's S3 cloud storage using the HDFS s3a library.
 The HDFS s3a library adds support for files larger than 5 gigabytes (these were unsupported using the older HDFS s3n library).

+To connect Drill to S3:

+- Provide your AWS credentials.
-To connect Drill to S3, you must provide your AWS credentials, and configure the S3 storage plugin with an S3 bucket.
+- Configure the S3 storage plugin with an S3 bucket name.

 For additional information, refer to the [HDFS S3 documentation](https://hadoop.apache.org/docs/stable/hadoop-aws/tools/hadoop-aws/index.html).